matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.27.06 Var](Components/00.27.06.jpg)

 And the reason I like this is that pretty much the only other mechanism that I've seen commonly for doing this in Clojure for substituting in an alternate implementation operates at the level of individual vars.
-You can either use with redefs, which is global across your entire program, or binding, which is confined to a thread.
+You can either use with-redefs, which is global across your entire program, or binding, which is confined to a thread.

 ![00.27.30 Var - build slide](Components/00.27.30.jpg)